Respectful relationships for teenagers: what do they look like?

 And you can ask your child how you can help.
 Our article on problem-solving can give you some strategies for working through situations like this.

 Your child might not want to talk with you about their relationship.
 In this situation, it might help if another trusted adult can talk to your child – for example, an aunt or uncle, grandparent or family friend.

 You can help your child get professional support from a psychologist, psychiatrist, counsellor or GP.
 Your child can also talk with a school counsellor.
 These professionals can help you and your child find other relevant services in your area.

-You or your child can also call the National Sexual Assault, Domestic Family Violence Counselling Service on 1800RESPECT (1800 737 732)
+You or your child can also call the National Domestic Family and Sexual Violence Counselling Service on 1800RESPECT (1800 737 732)

 It’s never too late to get help.